abevoelker/blog/_drafts/2018-03-15-deploying-a-ruby-on-rails-application-to-google-kubernetes-engine-a-step-by-step-guide.md

 ## Conclusion

-Docker was revolutionary but mainly gave us low-level primitives without a way to assemble them for production-ready application deployments.
-I hope through this tutorial I've shown that Kubernetes meets and exceeds that gap by providing the abstractions that let us express application deployments in logical terms, and that GKE is the best managed Kubernetes solution.
+Docker was revolutionary, but it mainly gave us low-level primitives without a way to assemble them for production-ready application deployments.
+I hope through this tutorial I've shown that Kubernetes meets and exceeds that need by providing the abstractions that let us express application deployments in logical terms, and that GKE is an excellent managed Kubernetes solution.

 I'll close with a great thought by Kelsey Hightower, in that Kubernetes isn't the final word in a story that doesn't end: